Yue-Chen-YC/Yue-Chen-YC.github.io/resources.md

 [Download CLAN Tutorial (PDF)]({{ "/file/CLAN_Tutorial.pdf" | relative_url }})

-This PDF walks through installing CLAN on macOS, installing MOR grammars, finding CLAN on your laptop, setting up new scripts, using header and ID tiers, language codes, common shortcuts, and conventions for gestures, code-switching, and other CHAT symbols.
+This PDF walks through installing CLAN on macOS, installing MOR grammars, finding CLAN on your laptop, setting up new scripts, using header and ID tiers, language codes, common shortcuts, and conventions for gestures, code-switching, and other CHAT symbols, and is adapted from materials I developed for a previous research project and for training students/assistants.

 ### Syntactic & Morphological Parsing with Batchalign2